MostafaAmr06/Eigenvalues-and-2D-Geometric-Transformations/README.md

 # Eigenvalues-and-2D-Geometric-Transformations

-This repository contains Python/MATLAB code that simulates **2D geometric transformations** using matrices and vectors.
+This repository contains Python code that simulates **2D geometric transformations** using matrices and vectors.

 ## Implemented Transformations